 Only education and training acquired from eligible providers meets the requirements of this rule.
-"Eligible providers" includes the Administrative Office of the Courts and may include educational institutions, professional associations, professional continuing education groups, public or private for-profit or not-for-profit groups, and court-connected groups.
+"Eligible providers" includes the Judicial Council and may include educational institutions, professional associations, professional continuing education groups, public or private for-profit or not-for-profit groups, and court-connected groups.

 (1)Eligible providers must:

 (A)Ensure that the training instructors or consultants delivering the education and training programs either meet the requirements of this rule or are experts in the subject matter;

 (B)Monitor and evaluate the quality of courses, curricula, training, instructors, and consultants;

 (C)Emphasize the importance of focusing child custody evaluations on the health, safety, welfare, and best interest of the child;

 (D)Develop a procedure to verify that participants complete the education and training program; and

 (E)Distribute a certificate of completion to each person who has completed the training.
 The certificate must document the number of hours of training offered, the number of hours the person completed, the dates of the training, and the name of the training provider.